EurekaHyakuya/FossaMail/README.md

 ## Important

-Project Labrastroodle is currntly pre-alpha in quality and I need some time to fully flush things out before new work can begin.
+Project Labrastroodle is currently pre-alpha in quality and I need some time to fully flush things out before new work can begin.